ansible/workshops/exercises/ansible_rhel/2.2-cred/README.md

 > **Tip**
 >
+> After choosing the module to run, Tower will provide a link to the docs page for the module when clicking the question mark next to "Arguments".
+This is handy, give it a try.

-> The simple **Ping** module doesn’t need options.
+The simple **Ping** module doesn’t need options.
 For the command module you need to supply the command to run as an argument.

   - Print out */etc/shadow*.